Ryan-McBride/cucumber-template/README.md

 A generic template with a starter feature file for web testing in cucumber.
 Some general steps for basic web testing.
 Mostly for my own benefit.

-##Steps for installing cucumber in Mac OSX Mountain Lion
+##Steps for installing cucumber in Mac OSX
 ###Install Xcode and Xcode Command Line Tools.
 1. Xcode can be found in the App store
 2. Once it's done installing, open the terminal and enter ```xcode-select --install```